SajavaC/SalesDB/README.md

 The following queries provide summarized purchasing views that I regularly use as reference when reviewing historical demand and preparing inventory forecasts.

 #### `Distributor_Monthly_Sales.sql`

-- **Purpose:** Creates a month-by-month summary of distributor sales for each inventory item using a pivot table.
+Creates a month-by-month summary of distributor sales for each inventory item using a pivot table.
 - **Business Value:** Provides a quick historical view of purchasing trends, serving as a practical reference when reviewing inventory movement and preparing demand forecasts.

 ##### `Distributor_Monthly_Sales_by_DC.sql`

-- **Purpose:** Summarizes monthly distributor sales by distribution center, allowing purchasing patterns to be compared across different regions.
+Summarizes monthly distributor sales by distribution center, allowing purchasing patterns to be compared across different regions.
 - **Business Value:** Supports inventory planning by highlighting regional demand differences and helping determine whether purchasing behavior varies between distribution centers.